 This book is a pioneering study of contemporary historical novels in which events and the narration of them appear contemporaneous.
 It is argued that, far from being a mere substitute for the customary past tense, the present tense as a narrative tense entails a range of narrative devices that contribute to the effect of imaginatively reconstructing the past as if it were still the unfolding present.

 Bożena Kucała is an Assistant Professor in the Department of Comparative Studies in Literature and Culture at the Institute of English Studies, Jagiellonian University in Kraków, where she teaches nineteenth-century and contemporary English literature.
 Her research interests include contemporary English fiction, especially the historical novel and neo-Victorian fiction.
-She is the author of Intertextual Dialogue with the Victorian Past in the Contemporary Novel (2012) and coeditor of Writer and Time: James Joyce and After (2010), Confronting the Burden of History: Literary Representations of the Past (2012), The Art of Literature, Art in Literature (2014), Travelling Texts: J.M.
+She is the author of Intertextual Dialogue with the Victorian Past in the Contemporary Novel (2012) and coeditor of James Joyce and After: Writer and Time (2010), Confronting the Burden of History: Literary Representations of the Past (2012), The Art of Literature, Art in Literature (2014), Travelling Texts: J.M.
 Coetzee and Other Writers (2014) and Powieść brytyjska w XXI wieku [The British Novel in the 21st Century] (2018).